Fensterbank/borg-monitor/backend/README.md

-# Strapi application
+# Backend

-A quick description of your strapi application
+This is the strapi backend.